Soil improvement and fertilization

-Sometimes the tree branches or roots cause serious problems and encroach on your neighbour’s land.
-In that case, the neighbour can ask you to cut the said branches and roots.
+Sometimes tree branches or roots encroach on your neighbour’s land.
+In that case, your neighbour can ask you to cut said branches and roots.
 If you refuse to comply with his request, he may obtain an injunction granted by the Court, providing he has sent a written notice first.

 Finally, if your tree is threatening to crash into the neighbour’s property, he may similarly require you to fell or straighten it.

 Send a written notice to as the owner to consent to correct a situation that seems dangerous to private or public property, or cause prejudice according to the intent of the law.
 (Source: Justice Québec pamphlet.)

 (It is recommended that you send your request by registered mail.)
 If your neighbour, owner of the tree, after having received the formal request, refuses or fails to take the necessary steps to correct the situation, you can take your case to court to obtain a Court judgment.
 You are not authorized, in your sole discretion, to take action on the property of others, not even cut a single branch within easy reach, without prior consent from the owner.